emreceliki/nyc-taxi-data-platform/infra/k8s/spark/smoke-tests/iceberg-write-test-with-spark/README.md

 # Spark + Iceberg + Nessie Data Lake Example

-This directory contains a complete example of how to write data to Apache Iceberg tables using Spark on Kubernetes, with Nessie as the catalog and MinIO as the storage backend.
+This directory contains a complete example of how to write data to Apache Iceberg tables using Spark on Kubernetes, with Nessie as the catalog and RustFS as the storage backend.

 ## Overview